Síguenos / Follow us!

-Good communication requires: the proper mood (what you say is as important as the way you say it); honesty and trust (Say what you mean, and mean what you say); the ability to listen, connect with others (empathy), and express yourself (keep things simple).
+Good communication requires: the proper mood (what you say is as important as the way you say it); honesty and integrity (say what you mean, and mean what you say); the ability to listen, connect with others (empathy), and express yourself (keep it simple, short and sweet).

-Let me illustrate this with an example, a meeting in which someone arrives late.
+Let me illustrate this with an example, a meeting with someone who arrives late.

 Man A: "The traffic was absolutely horrendous!
 There were absolutely no parking spaces anywhere.
 A parking space is almost impossible to find.
 It’s like going through an obstacle course.
 It is a nightmare!
 I have lost my temper and yelled a good number of times."